Korrd/mapmyfitness-to-strava-migrator/README.md

 ## Motivation

 I migrated to Strava after Endomondo got bought by Underarmour and it got replaced by multiple apps that offered lesser functionality.
-Since maymyride does not offer a way to batch export its workouts nor there were any tools to do so on the internet, I got tired of waiting and decided to code one of my own.
+Since mapmyride does not offer a way to batch-export its workouts nor there were any tools to do so on the internet, I got tired of waiting and decided to code one of my own.

 ## Required parameters & preparation